simonouel23devop/simonouel23devop/README.md

 💫 About Me:
 ------------

-🔭 I’m currently working on: C++ working on a indie games in Unreal engine.
+🔭 I’m currently working on: Indie games in Unreal Engine using C++.

-💬 I’m looking to collaborate on: Anything related programming  / 3D.
+💬 I’m looking to collaborate on: Anything related to programming or 3D graphics.

-🤔 I’m looking for help with: C++, c sharp and all related coding and 3D.
+🤔 I’m looking for help with: C++, C#, and related coding or 3D workflows.

-🌱 I’m currently learning: c++ , directX, video game matrix calculation.
+🌱 I’m currently learning: C++, DirectX, and video game matrix calculations.

 🌐 Socials:
 -----------
 📧 You can contact me on LinkedIn or📜 Email .

 💻 Tech Stack:
 --------------

 For coding :
 ------------